balena-io/balena-cli-masterclass/README.md

 ```

 Finally, save the changes to the file in your text editor.
 The Supervisor
-will immediately detect that the Dockerfile has changed and start a rebuild
+will immediately detect that the Dockerfile has changed and will start a rebuild
 of the service:

 ```shell